suryomujahid/man-tab/README.md

   - **Go to Tab:** Jump directly to any tab from the extension's interface.
   - **Close Tabs:** Close single or multiple selected tabs at once.
   - **Bookmark Tabs:** Save a selection of tabs to a new bookmark folder.
+  - **Save as MHT:** Save selected tabs as `.mht` files for offline viewing.
+If multiple tabs are selected, they are bundled into a single `.zip` archive.
 - **Session Management:**
   - **Save Sessions:** Save a group of selected tabs as a session to restore them later.
   - **Restore Sessions:** Reopen all tabs from a saved session in a new window.